Already have a Username/Password for Language and Literacy?

 Registration and login are required to submit items online and to check the status of current submissions.

-Papers should normally be between 6000-8000 words in length and must include an abstract of approximately 50-100 words.
+Papers should normally be between 6000-8000 words in length before the abstract and references.
+Authors must also include an abstract of approximately 50-100 words.
 Please email single-spaced submissions as Word or RTF (Rich Text Format) documents.
 To facilitate blind review, we request that you ensure that all author biographical details are deleted from the reviewers’ manuscript.
 Please include bios in a cover letter and upload it as a supplementary document when submitting papers online.
 There is no charge to authors for the processing or submission of articles.